Kōhaku Uta Gassen: Show

 From the 58th edition (2007) to the 63rd edition (2012) and again in the 65th (2014), 66th (2015), and 68th (2017) through 70th editions (2019), the winner was determined through an overall head count, all from cellphone, ISDB-S viewers, 1seg users, and the NHK Hall Audience (including guests).
 Voting reverted temporarily to judges plus audience-unit votes in the 64th edition (2013) and 67th (2016) except that viewing audience votes (from internet, cellphone, digital TV, and 1seg voting) during halftime and end of show would each count as one vote and the NHK Hall head count as another single vote.
 The 71st edition (2020) featured off-venue voting only as there was no live audience in attendance due to concerns that arose from the COVID-19 pandemic in Japan.
 The 71st edition also saw performances emanating from multiple venues within NHK's studio premises with NHK Hall still the main staging area.
 The 74th edition (2023) was TV Japan's last broadcast in North America before the network went off the air three months later and would be replaced by the Jme Japanese streaming platform, which aired the 75th edition the following year.

 Aside from the performances, there are special performances where certain performers do their act together, the so-called "Ring Show" where performers from both teams take part in a "singing exercise," as well as performances from non-competing artists both in Japan and abroad.
 At the end of the show, all the performers sing "Hotaru no Hikari" (蛍の光) together.
 The song is based on the Scottish "Auld Lang Syne" that is commonly sung at New Year parties in the west.
 In addition, the 50th edition of the show included a "Countdown Special" to welcome the year 2000.

-A special celebrating the 100 years of broadcasting is scheduled to air on March 25, 2025.
+A special celebrating the 100 years of broadcasting aired on March 25, 2025.
 More than 10,000 submissions were received from the public, who shared their favorite and most memorable moments from all broadcasts.
 Teruyoshi Uchimura, Yo Oizumi, Mone Kamishiraishi, and announcer Maho Kuwako serve as hosts of the special program "100 Years of Broadcasting Project: Everyone's Best Kohaku", airing on March 25, recorded at NHK Hall, Kohaku's venue since 1973.
 The cast includes Kiyoshi Hikawa, Hiromi Go, Akira Fuse, AI, Nogizaka46, and Golden Bomber.
 Kazunari Ninomiya is scheduled for a guest appearance.
 Performers talk about their "Kohaku" memories and sing songs that meet this theme.
-Previous to the program, a special Songs will air on March 13, with guests, including Lady Gaga, commenting about their experiences on Kohaku.
+Previous to the program, a special Songs aired on March 13, with guests, including Lady Gaga, commenting about their experiences on Kohaku.